Making an offer for a home or property in Scotland

 If you are looking for an estate agent in Lanarkshire or the surrounding areas: Bellshill, Coatbridge, Airdrie, Motherwell then look no further than Lanarkshire Law Estate Agents - www.LanarkshireEstateAgents.co.uk or call us now on 01698 441222.

-We also provide mortgage advice and information wiht one of our local mortgage brokers.
+We also provide mortgage advice and information with one of our local mortgage brokers.

 Comments